ch007m/howto-quarkus-argocd/README.md

   namespace: argocd
 " > argocd-cm.yaml
 ```
-- Create a new kind cluster using idpbuilder and pass the path of the ConfigMap file using the flag `-c`
+- Create a new kind cluster using idpbuilder and set the path of the ConfigMap file using the flag `-c`
 ```bash
 idpbuilder create --color --name quarkus -c argocd:<PROJECT_PATH>/argocd-cm.yaml
 ```